kinde-oss/kinde-python-sdk/kinde_sdk/docs/apis/tags/UsersApi.md

 # **get_users**
 <a name="get_users"></a>
-> {str: (bool, date, datetime, dict, float, int, list, str, none_type)} get_users()
+> UsersResponse get_users()

 List Users

 The returned list can be sorted by full name or email address in ascending or descending order.
 The number of records to return at a time can also be controlled using the `page_size` query string parameter.

 ### Example